HoTT/Coq-HoTT/INSTALL.md

        brew remove objective-caml; brew install objective-caml

+4. Configure and build the HoTT Library.
+If you installed the local version of Coq, then from the HoTT directory run the following
+   commands:

+        ./autogen.sh
+        ./configure COQBIN="`pwd`/coq-HoTT/bin"
+        make

+	 If instead you installed a version of Coq that is available on your PATH, you can omit the COQBIN argument to `configure`.
+If you installed a version of Coq that is not available on your PATH, then you need to supply the *absolute* path name (starting with /) of the `bin` directory which contains `coqtop`, `coqc`, etc.

+5. Because it is a bit tricky to run Coq with a custom standard library, we provide scripts `hoqtop` and `hoqc` that do this for you, so you can run

+       ./hoqtop

+   directly from the HoTT directory to start using the library.
+You can load the library from your Coq files with

+       Require Import HoTT.

-4. You can now use the HoTT library in place by running `./hoqtop` and `./hoqc`.
-You can also use `./hoqide` which is the version of coqide running the hoqtop toplevel if you have compiled it successfully.
-If you want the commands `hoqtop`, `hoqc`, `hoqide` available system-wide, run:
+   There is also a `hoqc` for compiling files, and `hoqide` which is the version of coqide running the hoqtop toplevel if you have compiled it successfully.

+	 You may prefer to install `hoqtop`, `hoqc` and the library files globally, in which case you can type

-        make install
+       sudo make install

-   The library can be loaded into a Coq session with `Require Import HoTT.`
+   By default the files will be installed in `/usr/local/bin` and `/usr/local/share/hott`.
+You can change the location by using standard `configure` parameters when you run it.
+For example

+       ./configure --bindir=$HOME/bin --datadir=$HOME/stuff

+   will install `hoqtop` and `hoqc` in the `bin` subdirectory of your home directory and the HoTT library in `stuff/hott` subdirectory of your home directory.

-5. If you use ProofGeneral (PG) for browsing existing theories, it should just work.
+6. If you use ProofGeneral (PG) for browsing existing theories, it should just work.
 But in case you want to create theories outside the `HoTT/theories` directory, do not forget to change the name of the Coq program called by PG.
-For instance you can edit the name of the executable called by PG by typing `M-x customize-variable`, then `coq-prog-name` which displays a customization utility.
-Another option is to type `M-x customize-variable`, then `proof-prog-name-ask`, to click on the `Toogle` button in front of `Proof Prog Name Ask` and to save this for future sessions.
+For instance you can edit the name of the executable called by PG by typing `M-x customize-variable`, then `coq-prog-name` or `proof-prog-name` which displays a customization utility.

+   Another option is `M-x customize-variable` then `proof-prog-name-ask`, then click on the `Toggle` button in front of `Proof Prog Name Ask` and to save this for future sessions.
    This will prompt PG to ask you for the name of the Coq toplevel to be used each time you start evaluating a file.

-6. To use the Emacs tags facility with the `*.v` files here, run the command
+7. To use the Emacs tags facility with the `*.v` files here, run the command

         make TAGS